Barriers to Entry in the Ecommerce Business

 A Business Can Enjoy Some Protection Because of Entry Barriers

 The Internet is all about democratization -- a place where the small guy can effectively fight against the giants and hope to win.
 Examples such as Google, Facebook, Twitter, Amazon, and eBay, among others bear testimony to that fact.
-And since two of the names in that list of five that I just gave you are e-commerce players, there is a belief that e-commerce, as a business, has negligible barriers to entry.
+And since two of the names in that list of five are e-commerce players, there is a belief that e-commerce, as an industry, has negligible barriers to entry.
+Here's why.

 This is the crux of the issue.
 While setting up a physical store could be regarded as the time when one got into the retail business, I think that in the case of e-commerce, setting up a website cannot be seen in the same vein.